-Examples of evidence to meet compliance: Helicopters operating at density altitudes of 5000 feet and above must have mission appropriate lift capabilities than those operating at lower density altitudes.
+Helicopters operating at density altitudes of 5000 feet and above must have mission-appropriate lift capabilities in comparison to those operating at lower density altitudes.

-- a.
-The physical base or operations demonstrates an appropriate and safe work environment for all personnel with adequate lighting, ventilation, and equipment storage for patient care and care of the transport ambulance. - Oxygen storage must be 10 feet from any open flame and 20 feet from combustibles in a well-ventilated area with no smoking signs posted or in accordance with national regulations. - Hangar or building facility under authority of the program complies with OSHA, government or national standard - b.
-Transport vehicle and personnel security A policy addresses the security of the aircraft and/or vehicle and physical environment (i.e. hangar, fuel farm). - Security of the aircraft or ambulance if left unattended on a helipad, hospital ramp or unsecured airport or parking lot - Training for vehicle operators and medical personnel to recognize signs of transport vehicle tampering - Plan to address aircraft or vehicle tampering
+a.
+The physical base of operations demonstrates an appropriate and safe work environment for all personnel with adequate lighting, ventilation, and equipment storage for patient care and care of the transport surface vehicle.

+• Oxygen storage must be 10 feet from any open flame and 20 feet from combustibles in a well-ventilated area with no-smoking signs posted or in accordance with national regulations.
+(See FDA Section 211.42 guidelines in References).

+• Hangar or building facility under authority of the program complies with OSHA, government or national standard (see specifics in references).

+b.
+Transport vehicle and personnel security - A policy addresses the security of the aircraft and/or vehicle and physical environment (i.e. hangar, fuel farm).

+- Security of the aircraft or surface vehicle if left unattended on a helipad, hospital ramp or unsecured airport or parking lot - Training for vehicle operators and medical personnel to recognize signs of transport vehicle tampering - · Plan to address aircraft or vehicle tampering c.
+Personnel security - Medical team is required to carry photo IDs (driver's license is acceptable) with first and last name while on duty.

-Vehicle operators and medical personnel are able to identify signs of aircraft /ambulance tampering as outlined in an education program.
+Vehicle operators and medical personnel are able to identify signs of aircraft/surface vehicle tampering as outlined in an education program.

-- c.
-Personnel security Medical team is required to carry photo IDs (driver's license is acceptable) with first and last name while on duty. - d.
-Patient security Family members or other passengers who accompany patients must be properly identified and listed by name (in compliance with HIPAA regulations) in the communications center by the transport coordinator.
+d.
+Patient security - Family members or other passengers who accompany patients must be properly identified and listed by name (in compliance with HIPAA regulations) in the communications center by the transport coordinator.